 Module 2 – Applications of Big data to the Social Sciences: Frameworks for analysis of citizen generated data

-Description: This module will introduce frameworks for analysis of citizen generated data (CGD) that consists of data generated by citizens when they interact with service providers or development organisations through social media or other digital platforms.
-On the first day, we will present a conceptual framework of analysis of CGD and its applications for formative research and evaluation of development projects.
-We will discuss methodological aspects covering research design and measurement; and on ethical aspects related to privacy, agency, representation and legitimacy.
-We will explore hybrid designs that combine traditional data with digital textual data to track changes in social norms and collective beliefs.
-On the second day, we will provide practical guidance related to the access, preparation and analysis of textual data, with examples of data science tools for parsing, analysing, and visualising textual data (R packages stringr, tm and Tableau).
+Description: This module will introduce frameworks for analysis of textual data generated by citizens when they interact with service providers or development organisations through social media or other digital platforms.
+On the first day, we will present applications of citizen generated data for formative research and evaluation of development projects.
+We will discuss methodological aspects covering formulation of research or evaluation questions, research design, and measurement; and on ethical aspects related to privacy, agency, representation and legitimacy.
+We will explore hybrid designs that combine traditional data with digital textual data to track changes in norms and attitudes.
+On the second day, we will provide practical guidance related to the collection, preparation and analysis of textual data, with examples of data science tools for parsing, analysing, and visualising textual data (R packages stringr, tm and ggplot2 and Tableau).

-Introduction to R course: Module 2 requires a basic understanding of R — a free software environment for statistical computing and graphics.
+Introduction to R course: Module 2 requires a basic understanding of R — a programming language specifically designed for statistical analysis.
 For those with no prior experience of R or for a refresher, please join us on Tuesday morning for an introduction to R with Dr. Alex Lewis, at no additional cost.

 Cost: KES 7000 (or attend all modules for KES 10,500)